-Following the manufacture of ten preproduction machines, the full production "Mi-24A" was introduced into service in 1973, and was observed by Western intelligence the following year.
-NATO gave it the codename "Hind-A".
-Once information came to light about the preproduction machines, NATO confusingly assigned them the designation of "Hind-B".
+Following the manufacture of ten preproduction machines, the full production "Mi-24A" was introduced into service in 1973, being observed by Western intelligence the following year.
+NATO gave it the reporting name "Hind-A".
+Once information came to light about the preproduction machines, NATO confusingly assigned them the reporting name of "Hind-B".
 A "Hind-C" trainer was also built, with dual controls and no armament; and a special modification, the "A-10", stripped of all nonessentials, was used in 1975 by a female crew to set a number of world records for helicopter speed, climb, and altitude.

 * The Mi-24A featured:

 The primary external difference between the preproduction Hind-B and full production Hind-A machines was that the Hind-B had flat removeable stub wings, while the fixed stub wings of the Hind-A had a 12-degree anhedral droop.
 The anhedral was added to improve yaw stability.
 The stub wings were fitted with a total of four stores pylons, each capable of carrying an unguided rocket pod, an antitank missile, or other store, plus wingtip launch rails that could each carry two radio-controlled 9M17M Falanga-M (NATO AT-2 Swatter) antitank missiles.
 There was also a gun camera in the left stub wing.